 Welcome to our live streamed service today!

-On this Palm Sunday, we continue in our focus of “listening” and Pastor Mick’s series on “Encounters on the Road to the Cross”.
-The Bible reading is from Luke chapter 19:28-44.
+This week, we will continue in our focus of “listening” and Pastor Mick’s theme of “Encounters on the Road to the Cross”.
+This week we’ll be looking at Luke 14:15-24.

 The service starts with a 15 minute countdown, where we share some news and announcements.
 Please use the scroll bar to skip straight through to the service/message if watching the recording.

 If you would like to support our ministry, all donations are thankfully received.

 It’s been said of Luke’s Gospel that throughout it, Jesus is either going to a meal, at a meal, or coming from a meal.
 Maybe that’s why it’s one of my favourite books of the Bible!
 Of all the things I’ve missed over this last year, I reckon right at the top of the list would have to be the ability to gather around a table with other people and enjoy food, conversation, stories, laughter…